catkin/catkin_tools/docs/verbs/catkin_build.rst

     [build]   Abandoned: 1 jobs were abandoned.
     [build]   Failed:    2 jobs failed.

-A more detailed summary can also be printed, which lists the result for each package in the workspace.
+A more detailed summary can also be printed with the ``--summarize`` command, which lists the result for each package in the workspace.

 Building Subsets of Packages
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^